Identification

 Wash with plenty of soap and water.
 Remove contaminated clothing and shoes.
 Wash contaminated clothing thoroughly with water before removing it, or wear gloves.
 Continue to rinse for at least 10 minutes.
 Get medical attention.
 In the event of any complaints or symptoms, avoid further exposure.
 Wash clothing before reuse.
 Clean shoes thoroughly before reuse.

-Causes skin irritation.
+Symptoms: Causes skin irritation.
 May cause an allergic skin reaction.
 Adverse symptoms may include the following: irritation, redness.

 Immediately flush eyes with plenty of water, occasionally lifting the upper and lower eyelids.
 Check for and remove any contact lenses.
 Continue to rinse for at least 10 minutes.
 Get medical attention.

-Causes serious eye irritation.
+Symptoms: Causes serious eye irritation.
 Adverse symptoms may include the following: pain or irritation, watering, redness.

 Wash out mouth with water.
 Remove dentures if any.
 Remove victim to fresh air and keep at rest in a position comfortable for breathing.
 If material has been swallowed and the exposed person is conscious, give small quantities of water to drink.
 Stop if the exposed person feels sick as vomiting may be dangerous.
 Do not induce vomiting unless directed to do so by medical personnel.
 If vomiting occurs, the head should be kept low so that vomit does not enter the lungs.
 Get medical attention following exposure or if feeling unwell.
 Never give anything by mouth to an unconscious person.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
 Loosen tight clothing such as a collar, tie, belt or waistband.

-Irritating to mouth, throat and stomach.
-No specific data for over-exposure signs/symptoms.
+Symptoms: Irritating to mouth, throat and stomach.

-π¨ Immediate Medical Attention Required
+Immediate Medical Attention

-Get medical attention.
-Get medical attention immediately if unconscious.
+Treat symptomatically.
 Contact poison treatment specialist immediately if large quantities have been ingested or inhaled.

 Medical Treatment